 This article will guide you through the steps for migrating one Google Shared Drives instance to a different Google Shared Drives instance.
 This migration scenario uses the Shared Document License type.
-There are a number of additional tools and resources that will also be helpful for this process.
+Several additional tools and resources will also be helpful for this process.
 These are linked throughout the migration guide.

 If this is your first time performing a migration, we have created a Migration Planning & Strategy Guide to walk you through planning, set-up, and general migration best practices.